zng-ui/zng/TODO/_current.md

 * Icon example fails hit-tests after fast scroll.
+    - Need to scroll to end, then back to middle.
+    - Issue present with `parallel=false`.
+    - Issue already present before parallel rewrite.

 * Implement `par_fold_reduce` for `BoxedUiNodeList`.
     - The problem is the custom accumulator `T`, need to smuggle this type pass the `dyn`.